-Within any assessment year, exclusion and accommodation rates may vary across jurisdictions.
-In addition, exclusion and accommodation rates may increase or decrease between assessment administrations, making it difficult to interpret comparisons over time within jurisdictions.
-Since SD and/or ELL students tend to score below average on assessments, the exclusion of students from these groups may result in a higher average score than if those students had taken the assessment.
+Exclusion and accommodation rates may vary across jurisdictions.
+In addition, exclusion and accommodation rates may vary between assessment years, making it difficult to interpret comparisons over time within jurisdictions.
+Since SD and/or ELL students tend to score below average, the exclusion of students from these groups may result in a higher average score than if those students had taken the assessment.
 On the other hand, providing appropriate testing accommodations (e.g., providing extended time for some SD and/or ELL students to take the assessment) removes barriers that would otherwise prevent them from demonstrating their knowledge and skills.

-Prior to 1998, testing accommodations were not provided for students with special needs in NAEP state reading assessments.
+Prior to 1998, testing accommodations were not provided for SD and/or ELL students in NAEP state reading assessments.
 For 1998, results are displayed for both the sample in which accommodations were permitted and the sample in which they were not permitted.
 Subsequent assessment results were based on the more inclusive samples.

-Tables 9-A and 9-B display data for 4th and 8th grade students in Illinois who were identified as SD and/or ELL, by whether they were excluded, assessed with accommodations, or assessed under standard conditions, as a percent of all 4th and 8th grade students in the state.
+Tables 9-A and 9-B display data for grades 4 and 8 grade students in Illinois who were identified as SD and/or ELL, by whether they were excluded, assessed with accommodations, or assessed under standard conditions, as a percent of all grades 4 and 8 students in the state.